 The crypto fear and greed index is using a bunch of information, they gather all that data together to come up with a score and a valuation that is plotted on a graph for you.

-When the sentiment is showing a reading below 20 that’s extreme fear.
-Usually, the cryptocurrency price is down and it signal a possible bullish reversal.
+When the sentiment is showing a reading below 20, that’s extreme fear.
+Usually, the cryptocurrency price is down and it signals a possible bullish reversal.
 Inversely, a market sentiment reading above 80 shows extreme greed.
 In this instance, the cryptocurrency is up and the fear and greed index signals a possible bearish reversal.

 Cryptocurrency Analysis Tool #4 Fibonacci Extension

-There are all kinds of rules, but fundamentally there are only two things we’re looking when using the Fibonacci extension levels.
-The first thing is a trend and secondly a correction that has three swing points of reference.
-We use these swing points to draw the Fibonacci extension levels and find possible reversal points in he market.
+There are all kinds of rules, but fundamentally, there are only two things we’re looking when using the Fibonacci extension levels.
+The first thing is a trend, the second is a correction that has three swing points of reference.
+We use these swing points to draw the Fibonacci extension levels and find possible reversal points in the market.

-The golden ratio can be found everywhere in our life and it’s a “magic number” that we can use in our trading as well.
+The golden ratio can be found everywhere, it’s also a “magic number” that we can use in our trading as well.
 In one way or the other, a lot of professional traders incorporate the golden ratio into their trading because the market reacts to this particular level with a high degree of accuracy.